opencredo/venafi-vault-wizard/docs/config-reference/vault.md

----
-layout: "venafi-vault-wizard"
-page_title: "VVW: vault"
-description: |-
-Venafi Vault Wizard configuration that represents a Vault cluster where Vault plugins will be installed and configured.
----

 # Configuration: vault

 Venafi Vault Wizard configuration that represents a Vault cluster where Vault plugins will be installed and configured.